mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 # [AC Optimal Power Flow](@id ACOptimalPowerFlowTutorials)

-To begin, let us generate the `PowerSystem` composite type, as illustrated by the following example:
+To begin, let us generate the `PowerSystem` type, as illustrated by the following example:
 ```@example ACOptimalPowerFlow
 using JuliaGrid # hide
 using JuMP, Ipopt